Sleepytale Logo

 Cheeeese.

-A ladybug rides on the cucumber like a tiny bus.
+A ladybug sits on the cucumber, riding it like a tiny bus.

 All aboard, ladybug bus, says Mimo.